wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 {% include l18n.html %}
 {% include _toc.html %}

-This aims to be a succint yet deep dive about the "mind sets" needed by IT teams in the cloud.
+This aims to be a succinct yet deep dive about the "mind sets" needed by IT teams in the cloud.

 {% include whatever.html %}